The Value Realization Collaborative with John Falk

 Move from principles to practice with structured implementation support:

-• Year-round practice sessions, office hours, and co-working sessions
+• Year-round practice sessions, office hours, and co-working support

-• An opportunity map of how a critical community segment approaches its goals
+• An opportunity map showing how a critical community segment approaches its goals

 • Evidence-based insights into goals you're uniquely positioned to support